 When an organization encourages the open sharing of information, it creates a more uniform understanding of company and project goals.
 Your team will also be able to provide feedback on how realistic those goals are.
 Ultimately, if everyone is upfront about organizational goals and understands the strategy in place to achieve those goals, they’re more likely to speak up if goals are unattainable and less likely to cut corners to hit specific benchmarks.
-To learn more about goal setting and construction KPIs (key performance indicators) read this article.
+Learn more about goal setting and construction KPIs (key performance indicators).

 How to increase workforce planning transparency